adorow/arduino-playground/README.md

 # arduino-playground

-Just some small projects for learning Arduino
+Just some small projects for learning Arduino.